 How Do I Apply?

-- You must contact the Exchange Coordinator/International Office at your home institution and ask to be nominated for an exchange program with HebrewU.
+- Contact the Exchange Coordinator/International Office at your home institution and ask to be nominated for an exchange program with HebrewU.

 - Your nomination will be sent to HebrewU’s International Office and a representative from the HebrewU International Office will contact you via email with an invitation to apply to HebrewU through the Rothberg International School.

-- You must submit the HebrewU online application form and the required supplementary documents (see below for a list of the documents).
+- You’ll submit the HebrewU online application form along with the required supplementary documents (see below for a list of the documents).